MrR0807/Java_Notes/Building_Microserviecs/Building_Microservices_Sam_Newman.md

 If you are already using SAML or OpenID Connect as your authentication and authorization scheme, you could just use that for service-to-service interactions too.
 If you’re using a gateway, you’ll need to route all in-network traffic via the gateway too.

+This does mean you’ll need an account for your clients, sometimes referred to as a service account.
+Many organizations use this approach quite commonly.
+A word of warning, though: if you are going to create service accounts, try to keep their use narrow. **So consider each microservice having its own set of credentials.**

+There are a couple of other downsides:
+* Just as with Basic Auth, we need to securely store our credentials: where do the username and password live?
+* The other problem is that some of the technology in this space to do the authentication is fairly tedious to code for.
+SAML, in particular, makes implementing a client a painful affair.
+OpenID Connect has a simpler workflow, but as we discussed earlier it isn’t that well supported yet.

+### Client Certificates

+Here, each client has an X.509 certificate installed that is used to establish a link between client and server.
+The server can verify the authenticity of the client certificate, providing strong guarantees that the client is valid.

+The operational challenges here in certificate management are even more onerous than with just using server-side certificates.

+It isn’t just some of the basic issues of **creating and managing a greater number of certificates**; rather, it’s that with all the **complexities around the certificates themselves**, you can expect to spend a lot of time trying to diagnose why a service won’t accept what you believe to be a completely valid client certificate.
+And then we have to consider the **difficulty of revoking and reissuing certificates** should the worst happen.

+### HMAC Over HTTP

+Hash-based messaging code (HMAC).

+With HMAC the body request along with a private key is hashed, and the resulting hash is sent along with the request.
+The server then uses its own copy of the private key and the request body to re-create the hash.
+If it matches, it allows the request.
+The added benefit is that this traffic can then more easily be cached.

+There are three downsides to this approach:
+* First, both the client and server need a shared secret that needs to be communicated somehow.
+* Second, this is a pattern, not a standard, and thus there are divergent ways of implementing it.
+JSON web tokens (JWT) are also worth looking at, as they implement a very similar approach and seem to be gaining traction.
+* Finally, understand that this approach ensures only that no third party has manipulated the request and that the private key itself remains private.
+The rest of the data in the request will still be visible to parties snooping on the network.

+### API Keys

+API keys allow a service to identify who is making a call, and place limits on what they can do.
+Often the limits go beyond simply giving access to a resource, and can extend to actions like rate-limiting specific callers to protect quality of service for other people.

+Part of their popularity stems from the fact that API keys are focused on ease of use for programs.
+Compared to handling a SAML handshake, API key–based authentication is much simpler and more straightforward.